heart

 ●Other

-Categories used in transportation surveys—and, hence, the way statistics are gathered and analyzed—may not properly account for caring work—that is, unpaid labor performed by adults for children or other dependants, including labor related to the upkeep of a household.
+Categories used in transportation surveys—and, hence, the way statistics are gathered and analyzed—may not properly account for caring work, i.e., unpaid labor performed by adults for children or other dependents, including labor related to the upkeep of a household.

 Gendered Innovation 1: Visualizing the Mobility of Care

+This gendered innovation is a summary of Ines Sánchez de Madariaga's research (2009, 2010, 2013a, 2013b).
 Time Use Surveys provide a perspective for evaluating transportation surveys.
 The Harmonised European Time Use Survey codes time use into forty-nine categories and provides sex-disaggregated data on time usage within fifteen countries.
-In Spain, women spend more time than men performing the three explicit categories of childcare coded in the Survey:
+In Spain, women spend more time than men performing the three explicit categories of childcare coded in the Survey- average time spent caring for children in Spain 2007

-Data for Spain is similar to data averaged across the EU; in the 15 countries surveyed, women performed an average of 32 minutes childcare per day, and men performed an average of 12 minutes.
+Data for Spain are similar to data averaged across the EU; in the 15 countries surveyed, women performed an average of 32 minutes of childcare per day, and men performed an average of 12 minutes.
 In all EU countries surveyed, women spent significantly more time performing childcare than men—from 1.7 times more in Sweden to 4.8 times more in Latvia.
-This pattern holds in the U.S. as well—in 2010, the average U.S. woman spent 32 minutes caring for and helping children in her household, twice as much as the average U.S. man’s 16 minutes (United States Bureau of Labor Statistics, 2011).
-It is important to recognize that men’s caring work has increased over time.
-For example, British fathers with children under age 5 spent an average of only 13 minutes on childcare in 1961; this increased to 120 minutes by 1999 (O’Brien et al., 2003).
+This pattern holds in the U.S. as well—in 2010, the average U.S. woman spent 32 minutes caring for and helping children in her household, twice as much as the average U.S. man's 16 minutes (United States Bureau of Labor Statistics, 2011).
+It is important to recognize that men's caring work has increased over time.
+Care-giving among British fathers, for example, increased nine-fold from 1961 to 1999 (O'Brien et al., 2003).

-The reality that women spend much more time than men performing caring work implies that consideration of caring work is key to gender equality in transportation; many forms of caring work rely upon public transportation.
+That women spend significantly more time than men performing caring work implies that consideration of caring work is a key to gender equality in transportation; many forms of caring work rely on public transportation.

 Method: Rethinking Language and Visual Representations

-The following graphs demonstrate how the concept “mobility of care” reveals significant travel patterns otherwise concealed in data collection variables (Sánchez de Madariaga, 2012; Sánchez de Madariaga, 2009).
-The pie charts represent trips made in Spain in 2007.
-Chart (A) privileges paid employment by presenting it as a single, large category.
-Caring work, by contrast, is divided into numerous small categories and hidden under other headings, such as escorting, shopping, leisure, etc.
+The innovative concept "mobility of care" reveals significant travel patterns otherwise concealed in data collection variables (Sánchez de Madariaga, 2013; Sánchez de Madariaga, 2009).
+The charts below represent public transportation trips made in Spain in 2007.
+The first chart (left) graphs transportation data as traditionally collected and reported.
+It privileges paid employment by presenting it as a single, large category.
+Caring work (shown in red) is divided into numerous small categories and hidden under other headings, such as escorting, shopping and leisure.

-A number of innovations in transportation design have been implemented to support the mobility of caring.
+A number of innovations in transportation design have been implemented to support the mobility of care.
 In London, for example, these include:

-● Step-free access to trains, subways, and busses.
+● Step-free access to trains, subways, and buses.
 Transportation authorities are removing steps from streets to platforms to accommodate baby carriages, luggage, wheelchairs, and similar devices.
-In 2007, the London Underground had developed 47 step-free stations.
+By 2007, the London Underground had developed 47 step-free stations.

 ● Wide aisle gate access to transportation.